-AWARNING:

-- For your safety, this tool is equipped with a lock-off button which prevents the tool from unintended starting.
-NEVER use the tool if it runs when you simply pull the switch trigger without pressing the lock-off button.
-Return tool to a Makita service center for proper repairs BEFORE further usage. - NEVER tape down or defeat purpose and function of lock-off button.
+▲ WARNING: NEVER use the tool if it runs when you simply pull the switch trigger without pressing the lock-off button.
+A switch in need of repair may result in unintentional operation and serious personal injury.
+Return tool to a Makita service center for proper repairs BEFORE further usage.